oleksiirude/ft_printf/README.md

 Example #3: ft_printf("%s, is it %+.2f?!", "OMG", 3748932.858974928) and so on...

-Project is done in accordance with school Norme (you can see them in Norme pdf).
+Project is done in accordance with school norms (you can see them in Norme pdf).

 Task requirement you can read in Subject pdf.